Last Places organizes trips to Equatorial Guinea throughout the year

 Ebebiyín

 Old Spanish colonial city in the middle of the jungle.
 It is currently the seat of an important cross-border market.
-In Ebebiyín are the borders of Equatorial Guinea, Cameroon and Gabon.
+In Ebebiyín we can find the borders of Equatorial Guinea, Cameroon and Gabon.
 It is the base for exploring traditional Fang villages.

 Monte Alén Gorilla Sanctuary